marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 Docker gave me the opportunity to create/test/destroy the environment any time I wanted.
 Containers need few resources and I could have everything running locally on my computer.

 To work with containers is essential to read the documentation on [Docker Hub](https://hub.docker.com).
 For example at the [mysql docker official image](https://hub.docker.com/_/mysql) I understood how to configure a MySQL container, how to run a command line client, how to set up environment variables and initialize the database with custom sql scripts.

-If you make change to the source code remember to build the application images using the command:
+Before to start, remember that if you make changes to the source code, is needed to build the application images using the command:
 {% highlight shell %}
 mvn package -Dquarkus.container-image.build=true
 {% endhighlight %}
-And to push images to the remote repository.
+And to push images to (your) remote repository.

 Otherwise, you can use the images that I pushed as public on [hub.docker.com](https://hub.docker.com).

-At the end of this iterative process I created a docker compose descriptor that create a minimal set of containers that implement the architecture:
+When the docker images are ready it's possibile to use the docker compose descriptor that I prepared to run a minimal set of containers to implement the architecture:

 {% highlight yaml %}
 #complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/docker/docker-compose.yaml